Quickstart: Create an Azure Synapse Analytics workspace with Azure PowerShell

 SqlPassword Choose a secure password.

-ClientIP Public IP Address of the system you're running PowerShell from.
+ClientIP Public IP address of the system you're running PowerShell from.

 New-AzResourceGroup -Name $SynapseResourceGroup -Location $Region

-3. Create an Azure Synapse Workspace:
+3. Create an Azure Synapse Analytics workspace:

 $Cred = New-Object -TypeName System.Management.Automation.PSCredential ($SqlUser, (ConvertTo-SecureString $SqlPassword -AsPlainText -Force))